taoensso/carmine/README.md

 Look simple?
 It is.
 But it's also distributed, fault-tolerant, and _fast_.

 Guarantees:
-  * Messages are persistent (durable) as per Redis config.
+ * Messages are persistent (durable) as per Redis config
-  * Each message will be handled once and only once.
+ * Each message will be handled once and only once
-  * Handling is fault-tolerant: a message cannot be lost due to handler crash.
+ * Handling is fault-tolerant: a message cannot be lost due to handler crash
  * Message de-duplication can be requested on an ad hoc (per message) basis.
 In these cases, the same message cannot ever be entered into the queue more than once simultaneously or within a (per message) specifiable post-handling backoff period.

-See the [API docs](http://ptaoussanis.github.io/carmine/taoensso.carmine.message-queue.html) for details.
+See the relevant [API] docs for details.

 ### Distributed locks